Laws and Regulations Affecting Independent Contractors

 - Unemployment Compensation

 Most U.S. states have regulations about the status of independent contractors.
 The states have fines and penalties for not correctly classifying a worker for state employment and wages status.
 More states are tightening up those requirements to make it more difficult to call a worker an independent contractor.
 One common test is called an ABC test because it requires that three tests must be met:

-B. The worker must be performing work that is outside the scope of the employer's business, and
+- B: The worker must be performing work that is outside the scope of the employer's business.

-C. The worker must be "customarily employed" in the same type of work as that performed for the hiring entity.
+- C: The worker must be "customarily employed" in the same type of work like that being performed for the hiring entity.